SadDONUT1/Dietary-Management-System-for-Campus-Dining-using-Face-Recognition/README.md

 4. [Download required algorithm file](https://github.com/kipr/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)

+## Step by Steps about how to run the program

-5. Download four python files on the file list
+1. Download four python files on the file list

-6. Create a folder and name it as you want
+2. Create a folder and name it as you want

-7. In that folder, add all the files that you have downloaded
+3. In that folder, add all the files that you have downloaded

-8. Create an empty folder called "dataset" and "trainer"
+4. Create an empty folder called "dataset" and "trainer"

+5. Edit the first "face initialisation" file by copying the path of algorithm file and pasting it on line 4

+6. Change line 33 to the path of your dataset folder

+7. Move on to the second file and change line 7 to path of dataset folder

+8. Change line 10 to algorithm file path and line 39 to path of trainer and add /trainer.yml at the end

+9. Carry on to the third file and edit line 10 and 13 to "trainer.yml" path and algorithm file respectively

+10. Change the host as your current IP address (_$ipconfig getifaddr en0 for mac_), same for the next file

-9. and.. you are ready!
+12. and.. you are ready!